Bills

 Version:

 Existing law requires the State Department of Social Services (department), jointly with the State Department of Health Care Services (DHCS), to establish the Childrens Crisis Continuum Pilot Program.
 Existing law requires the department, jointly with DHCS, to award grants under the pilot program and requires participating entities to develop a highly integrated continuum of care for the foster youth served in the pilot program.
 Under existing law, that continuum of care is required to include certain components, including, among others, a crisis residential program that is operated in accordance with all statutes and regulations governing its licensure category.
+Existing law requires the department, jointly with DHCS, by April 1, 2027, to submit an interim report on the pilot program to the report to the Assembly Committee on Human Services and the Senate Committee on Human Services.

 Existing law requires the pilot program to be implemented for 5 years from the date grant recipients are selected.